altocodenl/TODIS/readme.md

 ### Running systems

-- Treat logs as data.
+- Treat expansions as data.
 Keep them in a queryable dataspace.
+- Obscure private data in the expansions by deleting it or replacing it with a placeholder.
+- Have a clear policy for deletion of data when requested by users, or when enough time elapses.
+Enforce these policies as part of the logic of the system.
+Log the extent of deletions.

 ### Security